marijnh/Eloquent-JavaScript/04_data.md

 // → ["x", "y", "z"]
 ```

-You can use `Object.assign` to copy the properties from one object
+There's an `Object.assign` function that copies all properties from
-into another.
+one object into another.

 ```
 let objectA = {a: 1, b: 2};